 Although economic performance was not strong in 2024, the outlook appears to be better from 2025 onwards.
-Over the next three years, the economy is projected to grow by 1.8 per cent annually, and successful implementation of reforms could lead to higher growth.
+Over the medium-term, the economy is projected to grow by 1.6 per cent annually, and successful implementation of reforms could lead to higher growth.
 The electricity and transport sectors are making progress, while new reforms target the stabilisation and improvement of water supply.
 An estimated R1.03 trillion will be spent over the next three years on various infrastructure projects.